ithllc/DebtReversionAI/README.md

 ### 4. Deploy MCP Servers

-The tool servers located in the `mcp_servers/` directory (`financial_server.py` and `edgar_server.py`) are designed to be deployed on the Dedalus Labs platform.
+The MCP servers are defined in the `src/servers/` directory and launched by the main `src/main.py` entrypoint, as required by the Dedalus Labs deployment platform.

-These servers expose the financial and SEC data tools to the agent. **The application will not be fully functional until these servers are deployed**, as the agent relies on them to perform its core tasks.
+These servers expose the financial and SEC data tools to the agent. **The application will not be fully functional until these servers are deployed and running**, as the agent relies on them to perform its core tasks.
+See the [Setup Guide](docs/setup.md) for deployment instructions.

 ### 5. Run the Application

-Once the setup is complete, you can start the chat interface.
+Once the setup is complete and the MCP servers are running (either locally via Docker or deployed), you can start the chat interface.

 ```bash
 python main.py